top of page

 Golden Earth

-The idea that started with Dawn’s vision of wild mares ascending to the stars inspired a work of art that has spoken to countless people of the powerful equine spiritual connections within our souls.
+The idea that started with Dawn’s vision of wild mares ascending to the stars inspired works of art that have conveyed to countless people of the powerful equine spiritual connections within our souls.
 Though the toys are no longer available the book with my illustrations is still sold through Amazon, I believe the story continues to shine just as the stars do.
 Just as the Night Mares continue to watch over their earthly kin.

 bottom of page